basp/raina/README.md

 }
 ```

 This will select all types in the assembly, select all methods from those types and concatenate that into a long list of methods.
-It will then calculate the **rank** and **number of lines of code** for each method, store that into an anonymous object and finally dump that enumerable into the **LINQPad** output.
+It will then calculate the **rank** and **number of lines of code** for each method, store that into a sequence of anonymous objects and finally dump that enumerable into the **LINQPad** output.

 ## examples
 * [Raina reporting about herself from LINQPad](https://imgur.com/yhzzqV5)